PGBSean/PGBSean/README.md

 + Due to personal experience, I can only maintain 3 EFIs max.

 # Upcoming updates 🔁
-+ EFIs will transition from Github Releases to directly in the source of the repository
-> This way it is easier for people to push pull requests directly to the EFI without downloading it from the Releases tab

-> Apply to all EFIs
 + Pull requests will open for everyone to collaborate